gurdiga/gurdiga.github.io/_posts/2020-04-18-simpler-unit-testing.md

 [2]: {% post_url 2020-02-14-simpler-architecture-specifics %}
 [3]: https://github.com/gurdiga/repetitor.tsx/tree/e066557/shared/src/Scenarios

 I think I can afford this because the scenarios are small enough so far.
-Even more, I can the work in two pieces: after defining the scenario, I can do the backend first and [its unit tests][4], then do the frontend and [its unit tests][5].
+Even more, I can break the work in two pieces: after defining the scenario, I can do the backend first and [its unit tests][4], then do the frontend and [its unit tests][5].

 Happy testing! 🙂